 Even with acupuncture, chronic headache pain may not be completely relieved.
 The use of pain medication should be considered when your daily life is affected by migraines, tension headaches, or cluster headaches.

 Treatment appointments with acupuncture do not require any special preparation.
 It may be helpful to prepare questions beforehand if this is your first time.
 Treatments should be scheduled according to how many times you can expect to experience relief and how often.

-Several clinical studies recommend twice weekly acupuncture treatments for cluster headaches for two weeks, followed by a treatment every other week for eight weeks and maintenance treatments every other week thereafter.
+Several clinical studies recommend twice-weekly acupuncture treatments for cluster headaches for two weeks, followed by a treatment every other week for eight weeks and maintenance treatments every other week thereafter.

 When acupuncture needles are inserted, some people feel a stinging sensation.
 In some people, nothing will happen.
 You may be more relaxed about the procedure if you contact your physician to discuss any discomfort concerns.

 Traditional medicine cannot be replaced by acupuncture.
 Acupuncture should not be used to treat pains that require emergency medical attention.
-If you have pain for longer than a few days, please consult our doctor.
+If you have had pain for longer than a few days, please consult our doctor.
 During your consultation with our pain management specialist, we will make sure you receive the most appropriate treatment.